Large Cap Stocks – Definition, Types, Features, Benefits of Large Cap Shares

 - Dividends as passive income: Regardless of market condition, large-cap companies pay regular dividends to their shareholders, and it is considered one of the great ways to earn passive income.

-- Ideal for long-term investment: You must add large-cap stocks with strong fundamentals and future growth to achieve a diversified portfolio.
+- Ideal for long-term investment: You must add the large capital stocks with strong fundamentals and future growth to achieve a diversified portfolio.
 Your asset allocation in the portfolio relies on your risk appetite.
 If you are a conservative investor who does want to take much risk can allocate most of your capital to large-cap stocks.

 Who Should Invest in Large Cap Stocks?

-- Expensive stocks: Large cap stocks are often more expensive than other types of securities due to their strong market position and low P/E ratio.
+- Expensive stocks: Large cap stocks, including long term stocks with high capital, are often more expensive than other types of securities due to their strong market position and low P/E ratio.
 As a result, blue chip stock share prices might not be ideal for novice investors.

 - Not ideal for short-term investors: Large cap companies don’t see exponential growth in their stock prices in the short term.
 However, they provide outstanding returns over years or decades.